Sims1990/Service-Desk-Scripts/README.md

 # Service-Desk-Scripts
-Collection of PowerShell Scripts currectly used by our Service Desk.
-Included with these scripts are Pester unit tests and Pester integration tests.
-Some are still a work in progress so please check code before using in your environment.

-#Pester Tests are compatible with Open Source PowerShell using the psl-pester module
+Collection of PowerShell scripts that I created at my current job to automate or user provisioning and other tasks.
+These scripts mirror what we are using in production, but obviously have all the company specific logic removed.
+This will allow others to modify the scripts for their usage.

+## Dependencies

+* Administrative access to Exchange Admin Center PowerShell Cmdlets
+* Execution policy to allow running scripts on the system